When the music plays and energy pulses through the audience, Roskilde Festival becomes one of the most intense and euphoric places to be.

 4. Listen and follow instructions

-The hosts and big screen messages are there for your safety.
+The volunteers in orange vests and the messages on the big screens are there for you.
 They help keep the energy high and the atmosphere safe.

 Safety at Roskilde Festival is built on more than 50 years of experience.
 We work year-round with crowd management experts and research communities to analyse how we can create the best possible concert experiences without compromising on safety.